sarajuliefrajtova/english-for-designer/05-storytelling/index.md

 ### Welcome,
 my name is Sara Julie.

 Let me tell you the story of the realisation.
 A realisation that brought about indescribable states in _Being_.
 States that appear and can disappear in an instant.
-States that make me feel calm, but also powerful.
+States that make me feel calm as well as powerful.
 States in which I receive, flow and create.
 But it's a process, I may be at the very beginning of this journey.
 I'm still learning, still changing.
 However, I believe that these states don't have to be repetitive and temporary.
 These states can be a part of you.
 In the moment, when you choose.
 The moment you accept life as it is and start creating.
 I have faith that any change begins with becoming aware when it comes to this matter, followed by making a decision.
 But most importantly, taking the action.

 _Maybe this story will open another imaginary door for some of you._